stackblitz/docs/docs/guides/codeflow/working-in-codeflow-ide.md

 :::tip Fun fact

-At StackBlitz, we have been using Codeflow IDE in our daily development, including PR reviews.
-In fact, this docs site was built using Codeflow IDE - with typo corrections done through Web Publisher.
+At StackBlitz, we have been using Codeflow IDE in our daily internal development to create and maintain our OSS libraries and docs, including PR reviews.
+In fact, this docs site was built entirely using Codeflow IDE (with typo corrections done through Web Publisher).

 → If you're curious what our experience has been like, check out this blog post 👀